tawong/DnD-Instant-Initiative/README.md

 This tool is coded mainly in JavaScript (it's probably inefficient as this was a fun project), with HTML and CSS.

 ## Known Issues
-In certain scenarios, the green "active player" overlay will pass on to the table header.
++ In certain scenarios, the green "active player" overlay will pass on to the table header.

-###### Fixed
+###### Flyswatter
-+ ~I think there's a small bug in the position tracking in certain instances.~ Fixed
++ Fixed an issue where auto-generating an enemy would pull notes from the character creator.
++ Fixed an issue where cancelling the damage prompt would return NaN.
-+ ~Damage returning NaN and Hp being calculated as a String.~ Fixed
++ Fixed an issue where HP was being calculated as a String and breaking the tool.
-+ ~I think there's a small bug in the position tracking in certain instances.~ Fixed
++ Fixed an issue where deleting the active player messed up the overlay.

 ## Suggestions?
 Reach out to me at twongersdev@gmail.com or post here on GitHub